scrungus/SpotifyPlaylistMaker/auth/README.md

 # Guide
-run the app on port 8000 by running 'python main.py'.
+Start the app on port 8000 by running 'python main.py'.
+Best to run in a venv.

-Check you have the requirements necessary in 'requirements.txt'
+Check you have the requirements necessary in 'requirements.txt'.

-go to the /login page to login
+Go to the /login page to login.